RensR/Foundry-pilled/README.md

 # Getting Started

+Please read the readme's in the [src](https://github.com/RensR/Foundry-pilled/tree/master/src) and [test](https://github.com/RensR/Foundry-pilled/tree/master/test) folders for more information about the source contracts and the tests.

+## Installation

 Installing and configuring Foundry is lightning fast.

-## Installation

 Please install the following: